Suicide in India: Regional trends

-Maharashtra reported the highest number of suicides at 18,916, followed by Tamil Nadu, West Bengal, Madhya Pradesh and Karnataka.
-These five states collectively contributed to 49.5% of India's suicides in 2019.
+Among states, majority of suicides were reported in Maharashtra (22,746) followed by 19,834 in Tamil Nadu and 15,386 in Madhya Pradesh.
+Four states - Maharashtra, Tamil Nadu, Karnataka, West Bengal - together accounted for nearly half of the total suicides reported in the country.
 Nagaland reported only 41 suicides in the year.
 Maharashtra, Tamil Nadu, West Bengal, Madhya Pradesh and Karnataka have consistently accounted for about 8.0% (or more) suicides in India across 2017 to 2019.
 Among the Union Territories, Delhi reported the highest number of suicides followed by Puducherry.
 Lakshadweep reported zero suicides.
 Bihar and Punjab reported a significant increase in the percentage of suicides in 2019 over 2018.

 Age and suicide in India

 In 2019, the age groups 18–30 and 30–45 years accounted for 35.1% and 31.8% suicides in India, respectively.
 Combined, this age group of young adults accounted for 67% of total suicides.
-Thus, out of the total 1.39 lakh total suicides in India, 93,061 were young adults.
+Thus, out of the total 139,000 total suicides in India, 93,061 were young adults.
 This indicates that they are the most vulnerable age groups.
 Compared to 2018, youth suicide rates have risen by 4%.